 Virtually all phones now come equipped with a number of key features as standard.
-These include: speakerphone (for hands-free talking), Caller display (so you have see who’s calling) and call waiting (to let you know someone else is trying to get through whilst you’re on the phone).
+These include: speakerphone (for hands-free talking), Caller display (so you can see who's calling) and call waiting (to let you know someone else is trying to get through whilst you're on the phone).
 The speakerphone on all cordless phones is located on the back of the handset.
 The quality of sound will vary and of course the more you spend, the better it will get.

-There is now more options than ever before to add another device to your cordless phone.
-Perhaps you’re looking for a headset.
-With virtually every phone there is the option of adding a wireless headset and with some you can also add a corded/wired version.
-Maybe you’d like to make calls via SKYPE using your existing phone – well now you can with the uConnect adaptor or the Siemens Gigaset M34 USB dongle.
-You can even sync your phone (depending on model) with outlook, download contact, pictures etc. And some of the latest phones, even have bluetooth connectivity so you can pair up your bluetooth headset or connect your home phone to other Bluetooth devices such as Bluetooth Speakers for HD hands-free or conferencing.
+There are now more options than ever before to add another device to your cordless phone.
+Perhaps you're looking for a headset.
+With virtually every phone there is the option of adding a wireless headset, and with some you can also add a corded/wired version.
+You can even sync your phone (depending on model) with Outlook, download contacts, pictures, and connect to your Smartphone.
+Some of the latest phones even have Bluetooth connectivity so you can pair up your Bluetooth headset or connect your home phone to other Bluetooth devices such as Bluetooth Speakers for HD hands-free or conferencing.

 If you've just bought a twin phone only to realise that a trio would have better, fear not.
 With nearly all models of cordless phones, you can purchase an additional handset (or two) at a later date.
 Registering this extra handset to your current system should only take a minute or two.

-While the details of exactly how cordless phones work might take an engineering degree to truly understand, the simple overview is more than enough to suffice for most.
+The exact details of how cordless phones work would take an engineering degree to truly understand.
+However, a simple overview is more than enough to suffice for most.
 The basic operating principles of a cordless phone rely on radio technology, just like the radio in your car or the two-way radio in your emergency kit might.

 While every cordless phone tends to include its own set of features and unique elements, setting up a cordless phone for basic calling functionality is almost universally the same.
 You'll need to select a location where you can connect both the land line phone cord and your mains electrical to place the base unit, then plug it in.
 On many modern cordless phone systems, you are now ready to place and receive calls!